 The lifestyle back in the 17th century has come out with great details and the social setting also has been given equal importance.
 The lanes and households of a carpet-maker in Isfahan in those past centuries have been brought out beautifully.

 Even the unpleasantness in the story has been handled with an excellent blend of panache and style.
 When the main character undergoes a lot of trouble in her life and you would think that the story is going to be a tragedy, a turn of event happens to better the situation.

 There was very little that I disliked about this book.
 The memory of the Arabian Night kept coming in between my flow of thoughts.
 That makes this story unique and interesting.

 The scenes set in the hammam have been treated like a reference point of woman folks varied conversation that is personal and emotional at the same time.
 The women in this story are being objectified by the society and her value is nothing more than the dowry that she brings into the family.
 The author doesn’t try to judge it by the main character.
 She merely agrees to it as the plot progresses through the various twists and turns.

-There is an incredible force in the narration that allows you to see the social setting being challenged and given new interpretation which is uniquely in keeping with where the character comes from.
+There is an incredible force in the narration that allows you to see the social setting being challenged and given a new interpretation which is unique in keeping with where the character comes from.
 That docile village girl who gets cheated by a buyer of her carpet is a turning point by itself for the character’s growth.
 That section of the story is handled with great care and wonderful sensitivity.

-I feel this book is great read and can be read more than once.
-The author’s descriptive words bring the past to life and there is an interesting quality in the scenes that a set for readers.
+I feel this book is great to read and can be read more than once.
+The author’s descriptive words bring the past to life and there is an interesting quality in the scenes that is set for readers.
 There is much that can be understood of a particular culture and how they function.

-I read this book more than three times and it is my favorite book to pick, when I have a lot of time on me with nothing organized to be done.
-There is such great feeling of connection with the past and getting that experience of pure fun of a well told story.
+I read this book more than three times and it is my favorite book to pick when I have a lot of time on me with nothing organized to be done.
+There is such great feeling of connection with the past and getting that experience of pure fun of a well-told story.